matplotlib/matplotlib/doc/users/index.rst

 to a printer or publishers.
 Others deploy matplotlib on a web application server to generate PNG output for inclusion in dynamically-generated web pages.
-Some use matplotlib interactively from the Python shell in Tkinter on Windows (TM) My primary use is to embed matplotlib in a Gtk+ EEG application that runs on Windows, Linux and Macintosh OS X.
+Some use matplotlib interactively from the Python shell in Tkinter on Windows™.
+My primary use is to embed matplotlib in a Gtk+ EEG application that runs on Windows, Linux and Macintosh OS X.